-Anti-CRISPRs induce Cas expression through inhibition of the Cas9:tracr-L repressor
+Acrs induce Cas expression through inhibition of the Cas9:tracr-L repressor

-We selected a panel of 12 Acrs found in Streptococcal or Listerial phages that are known to inhibit Streptococcus pyogenes Cas9 (SpyCas9) by diverse mechanisms (Supplemental Data 1), including impacting Cas9 RNP formation through Cas9 stability or synthesis (AcrIIA1) or RNP assembly (AcrIIA16, AcrIIA17), target DNA binding (AcrIIA2, AcrIIA4, AcrIIA5, AcrIIA25, AcrIIA26), and target DNA cleavage (AcrIIA5, AcrIIA25, AcrIIA18, AcrIIA24) (Fig. 1B).
-We also included AcrIIA23 which inhibits SpyCas9 through an unknown mechanism and AcrIIA31, which inhibits Streptococcus thermophilus Cas9 (StCas9) but not SpyCas9.
+We selected a panel of 12 Acrs found in Streptococcal or Listerial phages that are known to inhibit S. pyogenes Cas9 (SpyCas9) by diverse mechanisms (Data S1), including impacting Cas9 RNP formation through Cas9 stability or synthesis (AcrIIA1)25 or RNP assembly (AcrIIA16, AcrIIA17),^{24,26} target DNA binding (AcrIIA2, AcrIIA4, AcrIIA5, AcrIIA25, AcrIIA26),^{27,28,30} and target DNA cleavage (AcrIIA5, AcrIIA25, AcrIIA18, AcrIIA24)^{26,27,30} (Figure 1B).
+We also included AcrIIA23, which inhibits SpyCas9 through an unknown mechanism,22 and AcrIIA31, which inhibits Streptococcus thermophilus Cas9 but not SpyCas9.27

-To study the impact of Acrs on CRISPR-Cas expression, we used a heterologous system in which S. aureus cells harbor one plasmid expressing the S. pyogenes CRISPR-Cas system and a second plasmid expressing Acrs from an IPTG-inducible promoter (Fig. 1A).
-To confirm Acr function and measure relative Acr strengths, we introduced a spacer targeting phage $\Phi$ NM4g4 into the CRISPR array and performed a phage interference assay (Fig. 1C).
-To eliminate the confounding influence of CRISPR-Cas induction on interference, we replaced the Cas operon promoter Pcas with a constitutive promoter Psparclin1 (Supplemental Data 1) that is not repressed by tracr-L. Each Acr inhibited Cas9 interference by between 4-6 orders of magnitude, except for the negative control AcrIIA31 which did not affect interference.
+To study the impact of Acrs on CRISPR-Cas expression, we used a heterologous system in which S. aureus cells harbor one plasmid expressing the S. pyogenes CRISPR-Cas system and a second plasmid expressing Acrs from an IPTG-inducible promoter (Figure 1A).
+To confirm Acr function and measure relative Acr strengths, we introduced a spacer targeting phage $\Phi NM4\gamma 4$ into the CRISPR array and performed a phage interference assay.
+To eliminate the confounding influence of CRISPR-Cas induction on interference, we replaced the Cas operon promoter Pcas with a constitutive promoter Psparclin1 (Data S1) that is not repressed by tracr-L. Each Acr inhibited Cas9 interference by between 4 and 6 orders of magnitude, except for the negative control AcrIIA31, which did not affect interference (Figure 1C).

 We next asked whether Acrs impacted expression of the S. pyogenes CRISPR-Cas system.
-Cas9 protein levels were quantified by Western blot following 2 hours of Acr induction.
-We observed a striking 10-20-fold increase in Cas9 levels upon expression of Acrs that inhibit RNP formation and target DNA binding (Fig. 1D, S1A).
-An intermediate 2-5-fold increase in Cas9 levels was observed for Acrs that inhibit Cas9 cleavage, except for AcrIIA18, which did not significantly affect Cas9 expression.
-While the DNA binding inhibitors were all strong Cas9 inducers and strong interference inhibitors, the RNP and cleavage inhibitors did not show a strong correlation between induction and inhibitory strength (Fig. 1C), suggesting that the degree of induction may depend on mechanistic details that distinguish Acrs within each class.
+Cas9 protein levels were quantified by western blot following 2 h of Acr induction.
+We observed a striking 10- to 20-fold increase in Cas9 levels upon expression of Acrs that inhibit RNP formation and target DNA binding (Figures 1D and S1A).
+An intermediate 2- to 5-fold increase in Cas9 levels was observed for Acrs that inhibit Cas9 cleavage, except for AcrIIA18, which did not significantly affect Cas9 expression.
+While the DNA-binding inhibitors were all strong Cas9 inducers and strong interference inhibitors, the RNP and cleavage inhibitors did not show a strong correlation between induction and inhibitory strength (Figure 1C), suggesting that the degree of induction may depend on mechanistic details that distinguish Acrs within each class.

-Next, we sought to understand whether Acr-dependent CRISPR-Cas induction relies on displacement of the Cas9:tracr-L repressor from Pcas.
-When the CRISPR-Cas system was expressed from the constitutive promoter Psparclin1, Cas9 levels did not increase following Acr induction for any inducing Acr (Fig. 1D, S1B), suggesting that Acrs affect Cas9 expression at the level of transcription.
-Cas9 levels decreased for AcrIIA1 in Psparclin1 cells (Fig. S1B), consistent with its known role in inhibiting Cas9 synthesis or accelerating its degradation.
-This decrease was likely masked by Cas9 induction in Pcas cells.
+Next, we sought to understand whether Acr-dependent CRISPR-Cas induction relies on displacement of the Cas9: tracr-L repressor from Pcas.
+When the CRISPR-Cas system was expressed from the constitutive promoter Psparclin1, Cas9 levels did not increase following Acr induction for any inducing Acr (Figures 1D and S1B), suggesting that Acrs affect Cas9 expression at the level of transcription.
+Cas9 levels decreased for AcrIIA1 in Psparclin1 cells (Figure S1B), consistent with its known role in inhibiting Cas9 synthesis or accelerating its degradation.^{25,31} This decrease was likely masked by Cas9 induction in Pcas cells, although we cannot rule out differential genome-wide effects of AcrIIA1 on transcription.
 Unexpectedly, Cas9 levels also decreased for AcrIIA17 in Psparclin1 cells, suggesting that it is a bifunctional inhibitor that affects RNP assembly as well as Cas9 synthesis and/or degradation.
 To confirm that Cas9-inducing Acrs affect the activity of the Pcas promoter, we constructed a plasmid expressing Cas9, tracr-L, and a Pcas-GFP transcriptional reporter.
-Following Acr induction, we observed increases in Pcas activity proportional to the increases in Cas9 protein levels for most Acrs (Fig. S1C).
+Following Acr induction, we observed increases in Pcas activity proportional to the increases in Cas9 protein levels for most Acrs (Figure S1C).
 Taken together, these observations indicate that Acrs can regulate CRISPR-Cas expression by inhibiting the Cas9:tracr-L repressor and enhancing transcription of the Cas gene operon.